Makes-Innovation-Hub/bit-mentor-server/README.md

 - OPENAI_KEY = open ai key

 ---

+### setting Folder
+The `setting/` folder contains configuration files.
+- **`config.py`**:
+dynamically loads environment-specific settings such as database credentials and API keys based on the provided environment argument (dev or prod).

+---
 This structure helps keep your data interaction code organized and separated by functionality, making it easier to maintain and scale your application.

 ## Enviroment variables